quarkus-qe/quarkus-test-suite/README.md

 ### `infinispan-client`

 Verifies the way of the sharing cache by Datagrid operator and Infinispan cluster and data consistency after failures.
+Verifies cache entries serialization, querying and cache eviction.

 #### Prerequisites
 - Datagrid operator installed in `datagrid-operator` namespace.
 This needs cluster-admin rights to install.